 Step 2: Document a Preliminary Plan of Action

 There are dozens of ways to move to the cloud when you consider all options, so don’t work from a template.
 Build a transition plan that works for your business with its specific needs and goals.
 We recommend covering as many details as possible during the planning process.
-While this phase may make some stakeholders feel impatient to get started or some others worrying about spending too many resources on planning, the better your plan, the higher your chances of a successful outcome.
+This phase may make some stakeholders feel impatient to get started or some others worrying about spending too many resources on planning.
+However, the better your plan, the higher your chances for a successful outcome.

 You’ve likely heard Dwight D. Eisenhower’s famous aphorism, “Plans are worthless, but planning is everything,” many times before.
-His point is that any sufficiently complex project is virtually certain to encounter unexpected circumstances which force you to deviate from the plan.
+His point is that any sufficiently complex project is virtually sure to encounter unexpected circumstances which force you to deviate from the plan.
 The plan must be a living document which strives to anticipate as much as feasible and adjust quickly and efficiently when circumstances deviate from the plan.
-An effective project manager is crucial to managing the plan from the outset, through all of its evolutions to completion.
+An effective project manager is crucial to managing the plan from the outset, from evolution to completion.

 Strategize Your Initial Moves

-A solid tactic is to phase migration starting with one critical (or non-critical) legacy application, sometimes called “lift-and-shift”.
-A similar alternative is to replace/rebuild an existing legacy application, allowing you to pay down technical debt on a system critical to the core of your business, and then migrate your users and data onto the replacement application.
+A reliable tactic is to phase migration starting with one critical (or non-critical) legacy application, sometimes called “lift-and-shift.”
+A similar alternative is to replace/rebuild an existing legacy application.
+Taking this route allows you to pay down technical debt on a system critical to the core of your business.
+You can then migrate your users and data onto the replacement application.
 A third strategy is to prioritize the development of a planned new application that doesn’t yet exist.
 Considerations include how risky and how big should you go here?
 Outline not just your first application migration but the prioritized order of everything in your technology ecosystem, even if this puts you years out from a full transition to the cloud.
-This helps you and your stakeholders consider the big picture in one full roadmap.
+This helps you and your stakeholders consider the big picture in one complete roadmap.